 The first few chapters of my career story taught me some important lessons I still carry with me today.
 Among them…

 Embrace opportunities, whether you’re ready for them or not.
-My first post-college job was temping in the publicity department for J. Crew Group in NYC—a dream job for any recent grad, which I landed somewhat by accident while hunting for a job that would (sigh…) put my History degree to good use.
+My first post-college job was temping in the PR department for J. Crew Group in NYC—a dream job for any recent grad, which I landed somewhat by accident while hunting for another job that would (sigh…) put my History degree to good use.
 When my boss got fired a few weeks into the gig, I wasn’t sure what to do next.
 But, I liked what I’d been learning so far, and needed to pay my rent.
 So, I started picking up her phone when it rang and pretending I knew what to do when people asked for help.
-Eventually, I figured most of it out, and of course made a ton of mistakes along the way.
-I was soon leading media outreach, product placement, and catalog promotions, and by the time they re-hired the department manager, I had created a full-time position for myself that I loved.
-Over the next year, though, I started to realize that the part of my job that fired me up the most were the philanthropic partnerships we were beginning to set up for our new network of retail stores, I knew it was time for a change.
+Eventually, I figured (most of) it out, and made a ton of mistakes along the way.
+I was soon coordinating media relations, product placement, and catalog promotions, and by the time they re-hired the department manager, I had created a full-time position for myself that I loved.
+Over the next year, though, I started to realize that the part of my job that fired me up the most were the marketing collaborations and philanthropic partnerships we were beginning to set up for our new network of retail stores.
+So, it was time for a change.

 Take leaps.
 In 1997, I was invited to join a team of early internet marketers at Citysearch, now a division of IAC/Interactive Corps, to help small business customers make the most of their first internet marketing presence.
-I was sightly terrified about the idea; I’d never really used the internet before, and it would be a pay cut from the nonprofit job I loved and was thriving in.
-But I had never seen so much passion for an idea as I did with the team who interviewed me, or a work culture that felt like home to me from the moment I walked in the door.
+I was a bit terrified about the idea; I’d never used the internet before, and it would be a pay cut from the nonprofit job I loved.
+But I had never seen so much passion for an idea as I did with the team who interviewed me, or a work culture that felt like “home” from the moment I walked in the door.
 So I took a leap and gave it a shot.
 Over the next few years, my roles included managing regional promotions, leading customer retention, and building revenue-generating partnerships with sister properties such as Ticketmaster, Match.com, and Evite.
-I then joined the the team at Edmunds.com team as Director of Product Marketing, overseeing lead generation, advertising, and media partner products for automotive brand clients and partners.
+After the (first) internet crash, I moved to Edmunds.com as Director of Product Marketing, managing lead generation, dealer advertising, and media partner products for automotive brand clients and partners.
 These roles taught me a lot about delivering innovative customer experiences with limited staff and helping emerging organizations create compelling and engaging online experiences when they are big on ideas, but short on resources.
 I loved every single moment of it!

 - Keep learning.
-While I truly loved the pace and passion of the dotcom sector, I was ready to expand my marketing muscles, to explore new sectors and solutions, and transitioned into the agency world in 2001, as VP Sales at Buzztone, leading engagements with entertainment and consumer brand clients.
-From here, I joined Siegel+Gale, a global strategic branding firm, Siegel+Gale, as VP Business Development, where I led West Coast sales for brand strategy, identity, interactive media, and brand alignment services.
-I later joined the Kelton Global team as EVP Marketing & Business Development, an experience that opened my eyes to the power of qualitative research, a key focus of the work we do today.
+While loved the pace and passion of the dotcom sector, I was ready to expand my marketing muscles, to explore new sectors and solutions, and transitioned into the agency world in 2001, as VP Sales at Buzztone, leading engagements with entertainment and consumer brand clients.
+From here, I joined Siegel+Gale, a global strategic branding firm, as VP Business Development, where I led West Coast sales for brand strategy, identity, interactive media, and brand alignment services.
+In 2008, I joined the Kelton Global team as EVP Marketing & Business Development, an experience that opened my eyes to the power of qualitative research, a key focus of the work we do today.
 These roles gave me experience across all areas of the branding and business development spectrum, and exposure to the ins-and-outs of nearly every business category under the sun.
-And I racked up a ton of frequent flier miles along the way.

-Shortly after my daughters were born, I knew it was time for a radical change, so we moved our family from California to Portland, Oregon, in 2009.
-Seeking a new challenge—and a lot less time in airport terminals—I took the leap and launched Big Small Brands on my birthday in 2010 with a clear and simple vision: help great clients evolve, innovate, and accelerate their growth.
+Shortly after my daughters were born, I knew it was time for a big change.
+We moved our family from California to Portland, Oregon, in 2009.
+Seeking a new challenge—and a lot less time in airport terminals—I took the leap and launched Big Small Brands on my birthday in 2010 with a simple vision: help great clients evolve, innovate, and accelerate their growth.

 Today, I love tackling the diverse challenges our clients face, and bringing the perspectives and insights I got from years servicing larger corporate and agency brands to emerging businesses and organizations.
-From the get-go, I made a commitment to support nonprofit and community-minded brands in a variety of ways; over the years, this has included a mix of hands-on volunteering, pro-bono and preferred rate client engagements, and allocating a portion of client revenues to support early-stage nonprofits as they create and grow their brands.
-I also incorporate cause marketing elements into a lot of the work I do with corporate clients, and I often help match nonprofits with corporate brands seeking to grow their community engagement and philanthropic efforts.
-Since then, I have had the honor of supporting diverse causes and roles, such as:
+From the get-go, I made a commitment to support nonprofit and community-minded brands, too.
+Over the years, this has included a mix of pro-bono and preferred rate client engagements, hands-on volunteering, and allocating a portion of client revenues to support early-stage nonprofit brands.
+I also incorporate cause marketing elements into a lot of the work I do with corporate clients, and love helping match nonprofits with brands seeking to grow their community engagement and support social good.
+Some of the community roles I’m most proud of in recent years include: